zoltantoth0409/liferay-portal/modules/sdk/gradle-plugins-target-platform/README.markdown

-- The [*Target Platform Plugin*](#target-platform-plugin) helps to configure your projects to build against an established set of platform artifacts, including java and OSGi dependencies.
+- The [*Target Platform Plugin*](#target-platform-plugin) helps to configure your projects to build against an established set of platform artifacts, including Java and OSGi dependencies.

 	```gradle
 	apply plugin: "com.liferay.target.platform"